 This is where things get frustrating.
-Clients are now on your back asking why they aren’t getting any leads, and your only response is we’re working on it.
+Either your boss or clients are now on your back asking why they aren’t getting any leads or sales, and your only response is we’re working on it.

 Quite often, using individual marketing tactics and guessing what will work better without referring to the research can be a slippery slope to countless man-hours wasted on writing 2, 3 maybe even 5 versions of a page and still no reward.

 This is where you need to stop and rewind it right back to the beginning.
 Before you start again, put your ego aside and throw your assumptions out the window.

 Remember what we mentioned earlier?
 CRO is a science.
 You need to take a systematic approach.
 Create a process and base your decisions on the empirical foundations of data and research.

 The data never lies.

 What does a winning CRO process look like?